 • Are connected in a way that allows them to rapidly reconfigure themselves to respond to new threats or opportunities.
 You’ll need to link the organizational elements both vertically (up and down the command chain) and horizontally (across units and divisions within your organization, as well as across external partner organizations).

-In the book / full 13-page summary, we elaborate on the strengths and limitations of each of these models: (a) the traditional command structure, (b) managing teams through a centralized unit or individual, vs (c) a team of teams.
+In our full Team of Teams summary, we elaborate on the strengths and limitations of each of these models: (a) the traditional command structure, (b) managing teams through a centralized unit or individual, vs (c) a team of teams.
 While there are many successful stories of amazing teams (e.g. Navy SEALs) within an organization, it’s much harder to scale the flexibility and dynamism of such teams across thousands of people.
 That’s where you require a team of teams structure: to replicate the impact of agile teams on a large scale.

 Building a Team of Teams

 To shift from a command-and-control structure to a team of teams, there are numerous barriers that’ll have to be overcome.
-In the book / full summary, we share the obstacles that McChrystal faced—such as silos and stratification, physical/geographical barriers, and habits of secrecy, hierarchical approvals and inter-force rivalries—and how he went about addressing them.
+In the full book summary, you’ll learn more about the obstacles that McChrystal faced—such as silos and stratification, physical/geographical barriers, and habits of secrecy, hierarchical approvals and inter-force rivalries—and how he went about addressing them.